 Sound Levels and

 In sound application the dB reference value is 20 μPa for sound pressure or 10E-12 W/m² for sound intensity.
-These values give 0 dB sound level, and represent the human threshold of hearing (the lowest level that can be perceived).
+These values represent 0 dB sound level and the human threshold of hearing (the lowest level that can be perceived).
 The threshold of pain or feeling (the level which causes pain in the ears) is about 120 dB as shown in the following drawing:

 Note that the decibel values of sounds cannot be added to obtain the value of the resulting sound.
 Instead, the combining levels are turned into intensities, added together and then turned back into decibel values.